Find Affordable College Courses

 About 60% of the students majoring in liberal arts / sciences and humanities at the school are women while 40% are male.

 You’ll be in good company if you decide to attend University of South Florida - Main Campus.
 It ranked #2 on our 2023 Most Popular Liberal Arts & Humanities Master’s Degree Schools in Florida list.
-USF Tampa is a fairly large public school located in the large city of Tampa.
+USF Tampa is a very large public school located in the large city of Tampa.

 About 50% of the students majoring in liberal arts / sciences and humanities at the school are women while 50% are male.